jlleongarcia/jlleongarcia/content/blog/py_trip-planner-final.md

 ### Open Source Magic

-Ever wondered how the magic happens?
+How the magic happens?
 Dive into the code.
-It's open for all to see, contribute, and learn.
-It's not just an app; it's a community.

-Join in, make it better, or just satiate your curiosity and check how it works.

 ## The Odyssey of Building and Deploying a Python Dash App: Trials, Triumphs and Tunnels

 Every great app has a story behind it, a journey of discovery, challenges, and those "Aha!" moments.
 The Python Trip Planner 2.0 is no different.

 Let's embark on this roller coaster of a learning process together.

 ### Creating a Python DASH App: The Dawn